 3) The student has undergraduate research experience in a Behavioral Neuroscience or Neuroscience-related laboratory.

 4) The student has contacted a faculty laboratory head in the Psychology Department at Queens College who has agreed to supervise their thesis research.
 Please include this information in your application statement.

 The Masters Program in Behavioral Neuroscience requires completion of a thesis based on original research in a Queens College Psychology Department laboratory, which is supervised by the laboratory head.
 Please see the list of potential faculty advisors by visiting their laboratory pages (click on their names or websites).
 If you know which lab(s) you are interested in, please contact faculty to find out if they are accepting students into their labs and if you would be able to meet with them to talk more about potentially joining their lab.
 Include this information in your application.
 We do not require prearranged commitments from faculty research advisors at the time of your application, but we strongly encourage it.
 Any information you can provide about your research interests and communication with faculty contributes to admissions decisions.

-- Completion of a research thesis (MA Thesis Research I and II, see below)
+- Completion of a research thesis (including oral presentation)

 - 3.0 GPA overall

 PSYCH 709.2 Basic Neuroscience: Systems Neuroscience (3)

 PSYCH 704.1 Neuroscience Methods I: Statistics and Research Design (3)

 PSYCH 704.2 Neuroscience Methods II: Quantitative Tools in Neuroscience (3)